Microsoft Search Usage Reports

 You can download reports

-Each report and table in the Microsoft Search Usage Reports page has a download option that allows you to download the background data for the report that you see on the screen in an Excel format.
+Most reports and tables in the Microsoft Search Usage Reports page have a download option that allows you to download the background data for the report that you see on the screen in an Excel format.
 While in the displayed report you're limited to the top five to 10 rows, the downloaded report will have up to 2000 top records.

 Downloading a report will allow you to see reports from a broader range of time.
 The report is downloaded as an Excel spreadsheet based on the selected date filter.
-If you chose the past 7, 14, or 31 days, the spreadsheet would have an individual tab for each day.
+If you chose the past 28 days, the spreadsheet would have an individual tab for each day.
 The past 12 months download will have a tab for each month.

 Prevent filtering by country, occupation, department, or division